-Attendance records are kept for every course.
-Please note that you are required to attend all class meetings and any workshops or field trips that are part of your course.
-This gives you the best chance to learn and be successful in your course.
+By attending all your classes you give yourself your best chance to learn and be successful in your course.
 We expect that you will be prepared for class and ready to participate in class activities.
-Being on time is also important; it shows respect for your fellow learners and your teacher/tutor/instructor.
+Being on time is also important; it shows respect for your fellow learners and your instructor/teacher/tutor.
 It also ensures that you do not miss out on anything.

-We recognise that absences can occur from time to time and in such cases, you can discuss your particular circumstances with your teacher/tutor/instructor who will be able to guide you.
-Please note that absences may impact learner payments.
+Attendance records are kept for every course.
+The expectation is that you attend all class meetings and any workshops or field trips that are part of your course.
+A minimum of 80% attendance is required.
+Please note that this requirement may be higher for some Kerry ETB courses.
+We recognise that absences can occur from time to time and in such cases, you can discuss your particular circumstances with your instructor/teacher/tutor who will be able to guide you.